segmentio/segment-docs/src/engage/user-subscriptions/set-user-subscriptions.md

 ## Setting user subscriptions with Reverse ETL

 [Engage Premier Subscriptions users](/docs/engage/user-subscriptions/) can use Reverse ETL to sync subscription data from warehouses to destinations.

-To get started with using Reverse ETL for managing subscriptions, please refer to our guide available [here](https://segment.com/docs/connections/reverse-etl/#reverse-etl-for-engage-premier-subscriptions).
+To get started with using Reverse ETL for managing subscriptions, see  [Reverse ETL for Engage Subscriptions](https://segment.com/docs/connections/reverse-etl/#reverse-etl-for-engage-premier-subscriptions).